top of page

 SHORT FIELD LANDINGS

-The objective is to fly a perfect, square pattern and land on a target line.
-Once the pilot reduces the power, he or she cannot increase it again.
+Fly a perfect traffic pattern and land on a target line.
+Once the pilot reduces the power, they cannot increase it again.
 The flight is scored off the precise pattern and the distance away from the landing line.
 The further away the more points you get.
 The person with the least amount of points wins.

 GROUND EVENTS